rebahozkoc/Parallel_Programming_Project/memory_data_locality/prefeteching/gpt_result_with_paper.md

     Starting prefetching:
     1610612736 512 699 milliseconds

-ChatGpt classified the performance bug correctly however its solution didn't really improved performance of the code and it was behind the reference code's performance.
+ChatGPT classified the performance bug correctly however its solution didn't really improved performance of the code and it was behind the reference code's performance.